aoleg/ComfyUI-Colorcraft/README.md

 - **Schedule** — build one schedule and share it across several modifiers, or use different schedules for different modifiers
 - **Masking** — key any edit by color, luminance, or hue
 - **Mask Blur** — blur masks and control the spread (grow/shrink)
-- **Combine Masks / Mask Blur** — build up complex, compound masks from simple ones
+- **Combine Masks** — build up complex, compound masks from simple ones
 - **Mask Preview** — tiny helper node for visualizing masks
 - **Sampler** — the actual workhorse.
 Chain together whatever modifiers you want, feed the last one into this, and pass it to a SamplerCustom node in place of your regular sampler